-- 1. All Low Density projects and High Density projects must have the built-upon area at a minimum of thirty (30) feet landward of all perennial and intermittent surface waters.
+1. All Low Density projects and High Density projects must have the built-upon area at a minimum of thirty (30) feet landward of all perennial and intermittent surface waters.
 This distance shall be measured horizontally from the edge of water.
 A perennial or intermittent surface water shall be deemed present if the feature is approximately shown on either the most recent version of the soil survey map prepared by the Natural Resources Conservation Service of the United States Department of Agriculture (USDA) or the most recent version of the 1:24,000 scale (7.5 minute) quadrangle topographic maps prepared by the United States Geologic Survey (USGS).
-An exception to this requirement may be allowed when site-specific determination is made using NC Division of Water Quality-approved methodology. - 2.
-In addition to the standards for stormwater management set out in this section, development and redevelopment that drains in whole or part to class TR waters shall design and implement stormwater best management practices that do not result in a sustained increase in the receiving water temperature, while still meeting the other requirements of this section.
+An exception to this requirement may be allowed when site-specific determination is made using NC Division of Water Qualityapproved methodology.